artsandmetaphysics/goodlifeodyssey/poems/inferni-summarium.md

-Sorrow without torments for those who lag the saving cross---Homer, Plato, and so--- though castle and green uplift, their spirits sag.
+Sorrow without torments for those who lag the saving cross---Homer, Plato, and so--- though castle and greens uplift, their spirits sag.

 Shades confess, then Minos' tail casts below.
 Tempests endlessly buffet the lusting.
 Our pilgrim faints for false Fransesca's show.

-Overeaters bark in the cold, falling, foul, filfth with the three-headed demon dog.
+Overeaters bark in the cold, falling, foul, filth with the three-headed demon dog.
 A man foretells of the white Guelphs ending.

 Hoarders and spendthrifts, in a circular slog,